qb20nh/merge-object/README.md

 # merge-object

-Like Object.assign but more "natural"
+Like Object.assign but more natural